Frank-Gu-Lab/RAISE/README.md

 5) Follow the instructions in the web interface and enter necessary parameters to the correct fields to design a new experiment
 6) Once all parameters are entered, press *submit* at the bottom of the page

 After user inputs are submitted, a USER_INPUTS.json configuration file is created in the PARAMETERS directory.
 Once the orchestrator launches, it reads from the configuration file and parses its contents to create additional configuration files that the orchestrator uses to design new experimental campaigns.
-Alternately, users can edit the USER_INPUTS.json configuration file directly to directly make edits to the campaign design.
+Alternately, users can edit the USER_INPUTS.json configuration file to directly make edits to the campaign design.